The Word Formation in English

 Example: smoke + fog= smog breakfast + lunch: brunch

-5-ACRONYMS and INITIALISM: they are formed from the initial letters of a series of words and are pronounced as single words, while initialism are pronounced letter by letter.
+5-ACRONYMS and INITIALISM (or Alphabetism): they are abbreviations formed from the initial letters of a series of words and are pronounced as single words, while initialism are pronounced letter by letter.

 7-BACK FORMATION: it involves creating a new word by removing an affix from an existing word, typically changing its part of speech.